ios-xr/xrd-tools/README.md

 The `xr-compose` script also requires `docker-compose` (v1) to be on `PATH` and for the `PyYAML` python package be installed (e.g. in an active virtual environment).

+Podman/docker is requiered to build a `host-check` container image from the Dockerfile.

 ## Repo Contents